BertKoor/CustomerStatementProcessor/README.md

 and open `target\site\project-reports.html` in your browser.

  * No serious issues should be reported by the CheckStyle, FindBugs or PMD plugins.
+   All these plugins use the standard rules, with some exceptions (e.g. no JavaDoc required)
  * The unit test coverage should be above 90%.
+ * Note that the PDM report is absent when the PDM plugin finds no issues.

 ## Outline of classes